Download and print a donation form if you would rather not donate online.

 Like many other non-profits, the Quincy Family YMCA has operational and facility needs that are outside the scope of the normal budgetary abilities.
 There are items of every price range on our Wish List.
 It could be anything from new computer equipment or programs, building supplies, a new treadmill, toys for our youth programs, replacement fitness balls, or field goalposts.
 For anyone interested in making a physical donation of a needed item, please contact the Development Director.

 Honoring a loved one through a donation to the Quincy Family YMCA is another option.
 The YMCA has touched the lives of so many people in the community and it hard to find anyone that doesn't have their own “YMCA story”.
 Why not keep those memories alive through a lasting memorial to the YMCA?
 Whether monetary or with a physical donation of a needed item, a memorial to the YMCA is a lasting way to honor a member of the “Y” family, as well as a member of your own.

 For those looking to make more long term or lasting donations, the Thanksgiving Endowment Fund may be the right method.
 Earnings from the Thanksgiving Fund benefit financially underprivileged kids and families so they can participate in YMCA programs such as child care, youth sports, summer day camp and other youth activities.

-Donations to the Thanksgiving Fund may be made in a variety of ways, including cash, stock and bonds, real estate, life insurance benefits, and even closely-held business interests.
+Donations to the Thanksgiving Fund may be made in a variety of ways, including cash, stock and bonds, real estate, life insurance benefits, or gifts of grain.
 Many of these methods allow the donor to qualify for maximum allowable income tax deductions or may be considered as a charitable contribution, thereby avoiding capital gains taxes on the appreciation.